cwannberg/blogpostmanager/README.md

 In this exercise, you will build a simple blog post manager using **Vanilla TypeScript** and **Vite**.
 The goal is not to create a fully-fledged blogging platform, but to practice DOM manipulation, events, _( local storage - extra )_, and basic styling.

 Remember to create a vite project before you start.
-You can do it in this folder after you have cloned the repo.
-The new vite project will be in a subfolder to thie project.
+You can do it in this folder after you have cloned the repo _( If you choose to clone it.. )_.
+The new vite project will be in a subfolder to this project.

 ```bash
 npm create vite@latest